Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: Introduction

-We would like to add the following comment.
-The authors of \cite{KM} state their conjecture cautiously.
-Similarly, the hypotheses of Theorems 5 and 8 could be too optimistic.
-However, the results of the present paper show definite connections between the structure of free Jordan algebras, the representation theory of $\widehat\fsl_2(J(D))$ and Zelmanov's Theorem on nil Jordan algebras of bounded index.
+As illustrated by these corollaries, the results of the present paper show definite connections between the structure of free Jordan algebras, the representation theory of the Lie algebras $\widehat\fsl_2(J(D))$, and Zelmanov's Theorem on nil Jordan algebras of bounded index.

-{\it Aknowledgements} The authors would like to thank the referee for useful comments and for calling their attention to the very interesting Chari-Fourier-Khandai's paper \cite{Chari-Fourier-Khandai}.
+{\it Acknowledgements} The authors would like to thank the referees for useful comments and for calling their attention to the very interesting paper of Chari, Fourier, and Khandai \cite{Chari-Fourier-Khandai}.
+O.M. also thanks E. Neher and I. Shestakov for fruitful discussions.